kubernetes/community/contributors/design-proposals/api-machinery/api-chunking.md

 ### Handling expired resource versions

-If the required data to perform a consistent list is no longer available in the storage backend (by default, old versions of objects in etcd3 are removed after 5 minutes), the server **must** return a `410 Gone ResourceExpired` status reponse (the same as for watch), which means clients must start from the beginning.
+If the required data to perform a consistent list is no longer available in the storage backend (by default, old versions of objects in etcd3 are removed after 5 minutes), the server **must** return a `410 Gone ResourceExpired` status response (the same as for watch), which means clients must start from the beginning.

 ```
 # resourceVersion is expired